Future-proofing health for all in the climate era

 Planetary health education and cross-sector collaboration

-We equip health professionals and partners with the knowledge and tools to act on planetary health.
+We equip health professionals and partners with the knowledge and tools to act on various planetary health problems.

 We continue to grow this community through joint Events, academic exchanges, and emerging work in planetary health diplomacy.